Ludophilia/Minishell/docs/parser.md

 	- 1 2 3 is appended to outfile likely from `echo 10  11  12  `
 	- outfile1 is created (if didn't exist) but nothing is written to it.
 	- outfile2 is created (if didn't exist) but nothing is written to it.
 	- error code: 0

+- `</dev/random head >one>two>three -c 40`
+	- 40 bytes from /dev/random are written to three that is previously created if needed.
+	- one, two are created or truncated but nothing is written to it.
+	- error code: 0

 ### Input Redirection (< <<)